-Applicants admitted to the hospitality business management Ph.D. will have completed the requirements for a master’s degree with at least three years of managerial experience in the hospitality, tourism or related industries.
+Applicants admitted to the hospitality business analytics Ph.D. will have completed the requirements for a master’s degree with at least three years of managerial experience in the hospitality, tourism or related industries.
 Applicants with bachelor’s degrees will also be considered under exceptional circumstances with demonstrated excellent academic credentials and rich industry experience at the managerial/executive level.

-Analytics and Methodology Core (24 credits)
+Analytics and Methodology Core (24 Credits)

-Independent Research (6 credits)
+Independent Research (6 Credits)

-Doctoral Dissertation (9 credits)
+Doctoral Dissertation (9 Credits)